Émile Henry (anarchist): Execution

 He repeated the second part of his exclamation before the executioners seized him and placed him into the execution device.
 He was guillotined shortly thereafter, his head falling into the basket in front of the guillotine.
-His death certificate recorded the approximate time of death as 4:10 AM.
+His death certificate recorded the approximate time of death as 4:10 a.m.

 Legacy

 Immediate aftermath

 After his death, Henry was buried in Brévannes.
 His mother was devastated, while Élisa Gauthey seemed quite pleased to be interviewed by newspapers about Henry.
 She spoke extensively to journalists, even expressing regret over not having accepted his advances at the time, and shared numerous intimate details about their relationship.

 Sadi Carnot, who had refused to pardon Ravachol, Vaillant, and Henry, was assassinated a few months later by Sante Geronimo Caserio, who stabbed him to death.